avega-senso/code-challenge-frontend/README.md

 3. Present them in a list, vertically and horizontally centered.
 4. If you want, style it up using `src/styles/main.css`.
 5. If you want, add a sweet animation and loading state.
+6. Send us a link to the code or as a zip-file.

 ### Info